rue-elwahishi/matchless-website/README.md

 # STRIPE_SECRET_KEY= stripeSectetKey

 ```

+## API Documentation

+* for api documentation you'll need to visit this link https://vast-sands-58549.herokuapp.com/ and hit the '/' endpoint
 ## Features
 * view products by sections
 * add items to cart
 * checkout with stripe payment method
 ### To do
 * Admin dashboard

 ## Code Examples
 To search for items use special shortcode: `const search = (state = initialState, action) => {
   switch (action.type) {